Wednesday 27 September, Eye is closed. We apologise for any inconvenience caused.

 MAIN PARTNERS EYE

 Planning on having a drink or a bite to eat?
-Book your table for Eye Bar Restaurant online.
+Book your table online.

 Support Eye.
 Join the Eye Society.